codex-storage/codex-research/design/preventing-node-and-network-overload.md

 #### Expanding window time interval

-The time interval duration, $t_i$, of the expanding window mechanism should be a function of the request expiry and the maximum value of $d_a$.
-The maximum value of $d_a$ should occur at the time interval just before expiry, so that only the very last $t_i$ will have all addresses in the network available.
-This will encourage data distribution.
-The number of eligible addresses at $2*t_i$ before expiry will have half of the network addresses.
+The time interval duration, $t_i$, of the expanding window mechanism should be a function of the request expiry and the maximum value of $d_a$, so that the maximum value of $d_a$ occurs at the time interval just before expiry.
+This means that only the very last $t_i$ will have all addresses in the network available, thus encouraging data distribution, but mainly discouraging too many addresses from being eligible too quickly.
+Because each time interval is an increase in kademlia distance, each time interval will add twice the number of eligible addresses as the time interval before it.
+In other words, the number of eligible addresses is cumulative: each increase in time interval / distance will add double the eligible addresses that were added in the previous time interval.

 Because $d_a$ is a hash, we can assume 256 bits, and therefore the maximum value of $d$ (kademlia distance) is `256`.

 ```
 ------.------.------.------.------.------> t_elapsed